longjl1/Time-to-mato/docs/ui-principles.md

 - make the history surface readable with a quick glance

 - [2023-01-27] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.

+- [2023-02-05] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.